-Please be aware that Elizabeth Marina is normally accessible about 3 hours each side of high water.
+Please be aware that Elizabeth Marina is normally accessible about three hours each side of high water.
 You should check the adjacent depth gauge to see if the berth is accessible for your vessel.

 If you have any questions, please contact the fuel supplier directly on +44 (0) 7797 723 090.

-You can report incidents using the general event reporting form which is available from the Marine Leisure Centre or Maritime House.
+You can report incidents using the general event reporting form, which is available from the Marine Leisure Centre or Maritime House.

-Alternatively, you can report an incident direct to the coastguard.
+Alternatively, you can report an incident direct to the Coastguard.

 For any incidents taking place in the marinas, you should follow our emergency procedures.